 Knee pain while hiking is the worst... it is an easy way to turn a beautiful day out into an absolute nightmare and unfortunately ,for hikers and trekkers, it is an incredibly common issue.

-In fact, about 75% of trekkers I talk to on a daily basis report some type of knee pain while on the trail.
+In fact, about 75% of hikers and trekkers I talk to on a daily basis report some type of knee pain while on the trail.

 And the issue is, the majority of the information you will find on the internet on this subject, just doesn't cut it...
 Advice like "use a knee brace", "tape up your knee" and "get some orthotics" are really only band-aid solutions.